3 Questions To Transition Out Of Anger Quickly

 And that may mean handling the emotion, as an emotion, first.

 So notice your anger, feel your anger, express your anger, until you’re ready to make a clean, clear request and move forward.

 “Anger at lies lasts forever.
 Anger at truth can’t last.” - Greg Evans

 “God grant me the serenity to accept the things I cannot change; courage to change the things I can; and wisdom to know the difference.” - Reinhold Niebuhr

 When I’m angry, there’s something I see, and something I don’t.

-If I can’t access either side of the Serenity equation, there’s something I’m not seeing, something more for me to know.
+If I can’t seem to access either side of the Serenity Prayer equation, no matter how hard I try, it’s because there’s something I’m not seeing, something more for me to know.